aligent/cdk-serverless-deploy-iam/README.md

-# Service deploy bootstrap stack
+# Serverless deploy bootstrap stack

 ## Introduction
 This repository contains a stack which can be deployed into an AWS account to provide IAM resources required by [Aligent Serverless based microservices](https://github.com/aligent/serverless-aws-nodejs-service-template).